yoeven/ai-video-search-engine/README.md

 ## FAQ
 Doesn't youtube do this?
 - Not really, Youtube doesn't search the transcribed audio of the video but instead relies on the written content of the uploader such as title, description, tags.
-While all the audio content goes unindexed.
+While all the audio content goes un-indexed.

 How's this stack gonna handle millions of videos?
 - It can handle millions but maybe not billions/trillions with this current setup.
 Which requires more replicas, instances and especially $